 Is important to note that some materials, such as e.g. Aluminum, require cooling during the actual milling operation.
 The heat generation means that chips can clogg or glue the flutes of the milling machine and the milling tool breaks.
 Suitable coolants and lubricants can be found in the range of most CNC milling machine manufacturers.

-With these 4 questions I quickly find out what CNC milling machine is suitable for my needs:
+With these 4 questions I quickly find out which CNC router is suitable for my needs: